cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 1. `uaa.scim.users.broker-deployer` secret needs to be coordinated across our Service Broker deployments for cloud.gov.

-#### Metadata and properties for external SAML providers

-1. `login.providers.*` metadata along with `login.saml.*` properties for
-   certificates and keys.
-    - The metadata comes from our external SAML providers.
-[These properties cannot be rotated without downtime.](https://www.pivotaltracker.com/n/projects/997278/stories/142082611).

 #### New Relic external accounts

 1. `collector.newrelic_insights.*` properties NewRelic license keys and